Okaloosa County Felony Traffic Offense Attorneys

 If there is an allegation that you drove at a high rate of speed, or that you drove with reckless disregard for the safety of other people, you face a charge of Aggravated Fleeing or Eluding which has a maximum sentence of 15 years in the department of corrections.

-If the Aggravated Fleeing or Eluding resulted in death or serious injury, the maximum sentence is increased to 30 years in prison with a minimum mandatory sentence of 3 years in prison.
+If the Aggravated Fleeing or Eluding resulted in death or serious injury, the maximum sentence is increased to 30 years in prison with a minimum mandatory sentence of three years in prison.

 For more information about Fleeing or Eluding charges in Okaloosa County, click here.